cgiff9/tmfuck/README.md

 cd tmfuck
 make tmf
 ```
-If your OS does not provide xxHash, or you wish not to use your OS's package, the provided script [xxhash_conf.sh](../main/xxhash_conf.sh) can help you set the include statements across the tmf source and download the needed files for xxHash:
+If your OS does not provide xxHash, or you wish not to use your OS's package, the provided script [xxhash_conf.sh](../main/xxhash_conf.sh) can reconfigure the source files and download the necessary xxHash source files for you:
 ```
 ./xxhash_conf.sh local
 ./xxhash_conf.sh download
 make localtmf
 ```
-Then you'll have a tmf binary compiled with the downloaded xxhash header and source file.
-If you wish to recompile using your system's installed xxHash library, you can reset the #include statements and compile normally:
+Then you'll have a tmf binary compiled with the downloaded xxhash source files.
+If you wish to recompile using your system's installed xxHash library, you can reset the tmf source files and compile normally:
 ```
 ./xxhash_conf.sh system
 make tmf